Sauna (2008 film)

 Sauna, also known as Filth or Evil Rising, is a 2008 Finnish horror film directed by Antti-Jussi Annila.
 The film was awarded three Jussi Awards in 2009: the best sound design, the best scenography and the best costumes.
 In addition, the film was nominated for best lead actor (Ville Virtanen), best lead actor (Tommi Eronen) and best editing.

 Premise

 At the end of the Russo-Swedish War (1590-1595), brothers Knut and Eerik are tasked with marking the border between Finland under Swedish rule and the Tsardom of Russia.
-Eerik is a cartographer hardened by a long war and studied in Stockholm.
-On the way, the brothers kill the peasant and leave his daughter in the basement to die, but in the marshes of the north, the ghost of the girl returns to persecute them.
-Upon arriving at a mysterious village in the middle of swamp, the brothers find a sauna in which they hope to be washed of their sins.
+Eerik is a Stockholm educated cartographer hardened by a long war.
+On the way, the brothers kill a peasant and lock his daughter in the cellar to die, but in the marshes of the north, the ghost of the girl returns to haunt them.
+Upon arriving at a mysterious village in the middle of the swamp, the brothers find a sauna in which they hope to be washed of their sins.